 The death of Sudan not only highlights what conservationists have termed “the extinction crisis”, it also brings into sharp focus the threat that poaching and the trade in rhino horn pose to Sudan’s close relative, the southern white rhino.

 In just a decade, more than 7 245 African rhinos have been lost to poaching.
 In South Africa, the centre of the rhino killing, 1 028 rhino were killed for their horns last year.
-This equates to about three rhino every day of the year.
+This equates to about three rhinos every day of the year.

 South Africa is home to more than 90% of the world’s remaining 20 000 white or square-lipped rhinoceros Ceratotherium simum and (together with its neighbour, Namibia) more than 80% of the black or hooked-lip rhinoceros Diceros bicornis.